boonebgorges/invite-anyone/readme.txt

 * Admin can toggle whether users can customize subject line and message body of invitation emails
 * Some localization bugs fixed
 * Filtered spammers from group invitation list
+* Fixed bug that may have caused problems with some MU limited email domain lists

 = 0.4.1 =
 * Fixed problem with email validation causing fatal errors on single WP